 In response to Christ’s having taken hold of him, Paul began his “race,” finally to be united with Christ in the heavens.
 Like a runner, the apostle did not consider himself as having attained the final goal.
 He did not rely on past privileges and attainments, becoming complacent.
 Instead of looking to the past, he forgot about what lay behind him and looked ahead to the future, continuing to exert himself with all the strength he could muster and with his eyes focused on the prize.
 Single-mindedly, he pursued his course for the “prize of the upward call of God in Christ Jesus.”
 God in Christ or through his Son had directed the call to Paul to participate in the heavenly inheritance or all the joys and blessings to be shared in association with his Son.
 (3:13, 14)

 In the case of those who had attained the level of maturity as disciples of God’s Son that he had, the apostle admonished them to be of the same mind about diligently pursuing the prize of the “upward call of God in Christ.”
 Regarding all who had not as yet come to have this attitude and thought differently in certain respects, the apostle confidently expressed that God would reveal to them the right way of thinking.
 In the case of all, Paul encouraged them to conduct themselves in harmony with the advancement they had made, not falling short of their individual level of progress.
 (3:15, 16) He had set an example worthy of imitation and, therefore, could encourage his beloved Philippian brothers to join in imitating him and to take note of others whose walk or conduct corresponded to his.
-(3:17)
+(3:17; see the Notes section.)

 Sadly, not all whom the apostle knew continued to walk or conduct themselves in a divinely approved manner.
 Many of whom he had often spoken in the past he “now” spoke of accompanied by weeping, for they were walking or conducting themselves as enemies of the very purpose for which Christ had died a shameful death.
 Christ’s death provided the basis for forgiveness of sins to those who accepted it in faith, a faith that would be evident from their ceasing to live a life of sin.
 Those whom Paul mentioned with tears, however, disowned the Son of God through their corrupt way of life.
 Their end would be destruction or ruin.
 This would mean losing out on all the joys and blessings associated with being loyal disciples of God’s Son.
 Their god proved to be their “belly” or their corrupt fleshly desire, as they gave in to their craving in full submission as if it were a god.
 They should have been ashamed of themselves and their course of life, but they gloried in or boasted about their wayward way as if it had been honorable.
 Their minds were focused on earthly things or the activities of persons alienated from God and to whom his “upward call” was completely foreign and unknown.
 (3:18, 19)